-It is expected during the transition period, that trading contracts and terms and conditions will be aligned to ensure they permit weight and quality data to be shared directly between recipients and growers via the DP.
+During the transition period, businesses will need to align trading contracts and terms and conditions to ensure they permit weight and quality data to be shared directly between recipients and growers via the DP.
 This will ensure there are no barriers to sharing this information in this way.

 It is acknowledged that some supply chains already have digital systems in place to share weight and quality data with growers.
 Where this is the case, in addition to uploading this information to their existing platform, recipients will be required to upload it to the DP in-line with industry's ambition for aggregated DP data to be available for food and feed safety investigations.
-Refer to section 6.2.2 for more information.
 In these situations, growers can choose whether to access this data from the DP or from the third-party platform.